jordanbaird/SwiftKeys/README.md

 }
 ```

-- The name "ShowPreferences" would become "SKShowPreferences" when used as a defaults key.
+In the example above, the name "ShowPreferences" would become "SKShowPreferences" when used as a defaults key.

 The following pseudo-code is what a typical view controller that utilizes `SwiftKeys` might look like: